dominicrodger/dominicrodger.com.old/src/code/nothing.md

 deploying properly (apparently there's something wrong with copy-pasting files around to live servers).

+Aside from a few years' more experience, two important things have
+changed: I no longer work alone, and I've been training, from time to time.

 ## Working alone

-Aside from a few years' more experience, one important thing has
-changed: *I no longer work alone*.

 Working alone meant I was always the smartest person in my team.
 My ideas were always the best, and I was always the one to fix my